Prime minister says Pakistan will respond if India attacks

 “Every brick will be countered with a stone,” he said.
 “Our armed forces are ready” to respond to any such attack, he said.

 Khan said any conflict between nuclear-armed Pakistan and India will not be confined to the South Asian region.
-“The whole world will be affected” because of it, he said, adding that he will raise the issue when he addresses the U.N.
+“The whole world will be affected,” he said, adding that he will raise the issue when he addresses the U.N.
 General Assembly next month.

-Khan said that people in Indian-administered Kashmir were living under curfew for almost four weeks since New Delhi downgraded Kashmir’s autonomy on Aug.
-5 and imposed a security clampdown to prevent any violence.
+Khan said people in Indian-administered Kashmir have been living under a curfew for almost four weeks since New Delhi downgraded Muslim-majority Kashmir’s autonomy on Aug.
+5 and imposed a security clampdown to prevent any violent response.

-Khan assured his government’s full support to Kashmiri people and said he hoped that Indian-administered Kashmir will soon get independence.
+Khan expressed his government’s full support for Kashmiri people and said he hopes that Indian-administered Kashmir will soon get independence.

 He described Modi as a “fascist” and equated him with Adolf Hitler, saying he feared a “genocide of Muslims in Kashmir.”
-He said Modi had played his “last card” by downgrading the special status of Kashmir.

 India on Thursday said it has information that Pakistan is trying to infiltrate “terrorists” into the country.
-Pakistan’s army spokesman Maj.
-Gen. Ghafoor rejected the Indian claims, saying Pakistan was a responsible state and “we would be insane to allow infiltration” across the Line of Control.
+Pakistan’s army spokesman, Maj.
+Gen. Ghafoor, rejected the Indian claims, saying Pakistan was a responsible state and “we would be insane to allow infiltration” across the Line of Control that divides the countries in Kashmir.

-Friday’s rallies were held in almost all cities, towns and villages in Pakistan and Pakistani-controlled Kashmir to express solidarity with Kashmiris in the Indian-held portion.
+Rallies were held Friday in almost all cities, towns and villages in Pakistan and Pakistani-controlled Kashmir to express solidarity with Kashmiris in the Indian-held portion.
+Protesters in the eastern city of Lahore and elsewhere burned Indian flags and effigies of Modi.

+In Bangladesh, another Muslim-majority nation, thousands of people marched after prayers Friday through the capital, Dhaka, to protest India’s clampdown in Kashmir.

+They demanded independence for Indian-held Kashmir and the restoration of the constitutional provision that gave it autonomy.

+The protesters burned an effigy of Modi as they marched through the streets.

 The rallies came a day after Pakistan’s military announced that it successfully test-fired a missile capable of carrying nuclear warheads up to 290 kilometers (about 180 miles).

-The two neighbors have fought two of their three wars over the Himalayan region since they gained independence from British colonial rule in 1947.
+The two neighbors fought two of their three wars over control of Kashmir since they gained independence from British colonial rule in 1947.

-They went close to the war again in February, when a suicide bombing in Indian-administered Kashmir killed 40 paramilitary soldiers.
+They went close to war again in February, when a suicide bombing in Indian-administered Kashmir killed 40 paramilitary soldiers.
 India responded by bombing an alleged militant training camp in Pakistan.
-Pakistan then claimed it shot down two Indian air force planes and captured an Indian pilot who was later released.
+Pakistan then said it shot down two Indian air force planes and captured an Indian pilot who was later released.

 India often accuses Pakistan of training and arming insurgent groups that have been fighting since 1989 for Kashmir’s independence from India or its merger with Pakistan, a charge Islamabad denies.